RakhithJK/ossu-computer-science-wiki/Foundations-draft.md

 | `course` | [Khan Academy Multivariable Calculus](https://www.khanacademy.org/math/multivariable-calculus)                           | `practice` `review` |           |
 | `forum`  | [/r/learnmath](https://www.reddit.com/r/learnmath/)                                                                      | `help`              |           |
 ### Needed by
+- Probability
 - Linear Algebra (Alternative track)

 ## Linear Algebra
+Gilbert Strang's material on linear algebra is perhaps the most widely praised on this topic, but his course MIT Linear Algebra assumes not only that you have access to MATLAB but also that you already have an advanced background in math.
+You should take Strang's course if you meet these requirements; you will find LAFF too slow and boring otherwise.
+For everyone else, we recommend taking LAFF (which is also widely praised), which only assumes high school math and provides you with MATLAB Online through the use of the course.

+LAFF includes optional programming assignments, although the instructors don't assume a background in programming.
+If you are taking linear algebra *before* moving onto the computer science curriculum, and you don't have any background in programming, feel free to skip these assignments if you wish.
+If you have already taken any programming courses, consider the programming assignments to be required.
 ### Recommended track
 #### Prerequisites
 - High School Math